4 Single gene disorders

 Yes.
 Because the abnormal gene for haemophilia can be tested for, a woman who is a carrier of this abnormal gene can be offered prenatal diagnosis and the option of medical termination of pregnancy.
 This is done after she and her partner have had genetic counselling.

 It is best to provide genetic counselling and to determine whether the woman is a carrier before she falls pregnant.
 Prenatal diagnosis is then done early in pregnancy.
 This is carried out by obtaining fetal cells by amniocentesis, and testing these cells to see if they have an abnormal haemophilia gene (A or B).

 - The cells of the placenta can be obtained by chorionic villous biopsy, even earlier in pregnancy.
 The fetus and placenta have the same genes.

 4-51 What special circumstances must be considered in haemophilia?

 - If a woman is suspected of being a carrier of a haemophilia gene, the diagnosis must be confirmed or excluded before she becomes pregnant or as early in the pregnancy as possible.
 This allows for genetic counselling and the option of prenatal diagnosis to be offered.
-Ten percent of carriers may bleed heavily during a normal delivery or Caesarean section.
-There is also a small risk (1–2%) of a male fetus, affected with severe haemophilia, having an intracranial bleed with a vaginal delivery.
+Ten percent of carriers may bleed heavily during a routine delivery or Caesarean section.
+There is also a small risk (1–2 percent) of a male fetus, affected with severe haemophilia, having an intracranial bleed with a vaginal delivery.
 Women who are known carriers, or at risk of being carriers, of an abnormal haemophilia gene should be referred to a haemophilia treatment centre before and during pregnancy.

 - In infants suspected of having haemophilia, circumcision should not be done and they should not be given intramuscular injections.
 Immunisations can be given subcutaneously.
 They must be referred for diagnostic tests.